Signs and Symptoms of Glue Ear

 - Ear pain / Ear pulling.

-At Melbourne ENT, we offer several potential treatments for patients suffering from Glue Ear.
+At Melbourne ENT, we offer several potential treatments.
 The most common treatments include Grommets or Adenoidectomy.
 We also work with independent providers of hearing aids in cases where this is a more appropriate treatment.

 Read more information about hearing aid: